FuelLabs/data-systems/CONTRIBUTING.md

     - Checking Docker logs with `docker logs <container-name>`

 5. **Database issues**: If you encounter database problems:

     - Ensure PostgreSQL is running with `make start-docker`
     - Reset the database with `make reset-db`
     - Check database logs with `docker logs <postgres-container-name>`

+6. **NATS connectivity issues**: If services can't connect to NATS:

+    - Check if NATS is running with `docker ps | grep nats`
+    - Restart NATS with `make restart-nats`
+    - Verify the NATS URL in your .env file

+7. **S3 storage issues**: For Dune service S3 connectivity problems:
+    - Check AWS credentials in your .env file
+    - For local development, ensure the S3 emulator is running
+    - Verify S3 bucket permissions

 If you encounter any other issues not listed here, please open an issue on the GitHub repository.